creepersguitar/Codeinstitute-project-1/README.md

 - Images were converted using [Cloudconvert.com] (https://cloudconvert.com/)
 - Images were compressed using [youcompress.com] (https://www.youcompress.com/webp/#google_vignette)
 - Icons were taken from [fontawesome.com] (https://fontawesome.com/)
+- Hack 1 was taken from [buzzfeed.com] (https://www.buzzfeed.com/sarahaspler/life-hacks-september-2023)
+- Hack 2 was taken from [familyhandyman.com] (https://www.familyhandyman.com/list/life-hacks-youll-wish-you-knew-sooner/)
+- Hacks 3 and 4 were also taken from [buzzfeed.com] (https://www.buzzfeed.com/rossyoder/effective-life-hacks)

 ## Credits
 - https://www.w3schools.com/tags/tag_textarea.asp for helping me figure out how to allow users to enter more than one line within the contact form
 - https://www.w3schools.com/css/css3_transitions.asp#:~:text=ease%20%2D%20specifies%20a%20transition%20effect,effect%20with%20a%20slow%20end for giving me something new to work with within the css code to style the nav bar